 3. Think about all the money you are saving.

-4. Prepare yourself for socialising with other people who will be drinking alcohol like you normally do.
-Think ahead about what you are going to order instead of your normal tipple.
+4. Prepare yourself for socialising (when you can…) with other people who will be drinking alcohol (or your partner who opens a bottle of wine at home).
+Think ahead about what you are going to have instead of your normal tipple.
 Don’t feel jealous of your drinking friends.
-Take satisfaction as the evening wears on that you can notice their voices slurring.
+Take satisfaction as the evening wears on that you can notice their voice begin to slur…

 5. Think about all the calories you are avoiding.

 6. When that “I need a drink” feeling descends, take a moment to think about why you feel you need a drink and what it is about alcohol that helps.
-Experiment with other ways of dealing with the feeling eg take some deep breaths, go for a walk, pick up a good book, watch telly…And if those don’t work try imagining you have little pouches of your favourite tipple stored in your body and you can release them into the parts of your body that feel like they need alcohol.
+Experiment with other ways of dealing with the feeling: take some deep breaths, go for a walk, pick up a good book, watch TV.
+If those don’t work try imagining you have little pouches of your favourite tipple stored in your body and you can release them into the parts of your body that feel like they need alcohol.

 7. Think about how amazed you will feel if you achieve this.
 You can do it.
 And it gets easier each year because you just remind yourself that you’ve done it before and survived.